 It can be financially draining, too.
-About 43.5 million Americans provide care without pay to an ailing or aging loved one, and about 1 in 4 do so for more than 41 hours a week, according to a study from AARP and the National Alliance for Caregiving.
+About 41 million Americans provide care without pay to an ailing or aging loved one, and do so for an average of 16 hours per week, according to a 2019 study by the AARP Public Policy Institute.

 Family caregivers’ unpaid commitment to this work can make it hard to make ends meet, fueling a growing national conversation around issues like paid leave and even outright payment for caregivers.
 A variety of programs can alleviate some of the financial burden of caregiving and make life a little easier.

-Your chances are best if you are caring for a U.S. military veteran or for someone eligible for Medicaid, but other possibilities exist.
+Your chances of getting paid to be a family caregiver are best if you are caring for a U.S. military veteran or for someone eligible for Medicaid, but other possibilities exist.

 For Medicaid recipients